wrf-model/WRF/README.md

 ### WRF-ARW Modeling System  ###

+This is the WRF feature branch for coupling WRF with CTSM [The Community Terrestrial Systems Model](https://github.com/ESCOMP/CTSM).

+For instructions on how to run WRF with CTSM please check [instructions on using CTSM with WRF] (https://escomp.github.io/ctsm-docs/versions/master/html/lilac/specific-atm-models/wrf.html).

 We request that all new users of WRF please register.
 This allows us to better determine how to support and develop the model.
 Please register using this form:[http://www2.mmm.ucar.edu/wrf/users/download/wrf-regist.php](http://www2.mmm.ucar.edu/wrf/users/download/wrf-regist.php).

 For an overview of the WRF modeling system, along with information regarding downloads, user support, documentation, publications, and additional resources, please see the WRF Model Users' Web Site: [http://www2.mmm.ucar.edu/wrf/users/](http://www2.mmm.ucar.edu/wrf/users/).